Some of the numbers presented in this website may not be the most recent available

 Southern Europe is a relatively insignificant producing region although Italy produces gas and some oil in several regions onshore and offshore, especially in the Adriatic Sea.

-Croatia also produces gas offshore in the Adriatic Sea across the border from Italy.
+Croatia also produces gas offshore in the Adriatic across the border from Italy.
 Albania and Austria deliver small amounts of onshore oil with other countries in the region being only minor producers.

 Most of the other countries in Eastern Europe have produced oil and/or gas but are now in decline.
 Romania was an important oil producer in the past.